johannesugb/johannesugb.github.io/_posts/2021-06-17-why-do-opengl-proj-matrices-fail-in-vulkan.md

 ## How To Build a Projection Matrix for Vulkan?

-Most of the strategies mentioned initially flip another axis of a given OpenGL-style projection matrix.
+Most of the strategies mentioned initially flip one axis of a given OpenGL-style projection matrix, turning the result into a right-handed coordinate system.
 In particular, this applies to the first three items from above:

 - Inverting the projection matrix' y-axis: `projMat[1][1] *= -1`,
 - Inverting the y coordinates in the vertex shader: `gl_Position.y = -gl_Position.y;`,